 If this is your first ecommerce business, try to stick with a niche that you're familiar with.
 It's a lot easier to succeed if you ARE your ideal buyer.
 Because you'll intuitively know what they want and how to speak to them.

 Next, it's important that you think about what's already available in the market, and what kind of buyers are out there, so that you know where there's an opening for your business.

 Quality can be less about an individual product in your store and more about your overall brand as well.
-A brand USP might include 24/7 customer service, an extended warranty for your products, free returns, or a fantastic loyalty program.
+There are plenty of options.

 How you price your products will be a MAJOR factor in your success!